 Butterflies cannot be conserved unless we know where they live.
-Due to factors like habitat loss and degradation, as well as climate change, our butterfly fauna is changing.
-Sadly many species of butterfly are in decline.
-By recording butterflies these changes can be monitored and records used to better our understanding and focus conservation efforts.
-As already mentioned, Montgomeryshire is under-recorded in terms of butterflies and there are lots of areas lacking records of even our commonest butterflies.
+Due to factors like habitat loss and climate change, our butterfly fauna is changing.
+Sadly, many species of butterfly are in decline.
+Recording butterflies allows these changes to be monitored and the records used to better focus conservation efforts.
+As previously mentioned, Montgomeryshire is under-recorded in terms of butterflies and there are lots of areas lacking records of even our commonest butterflies.
 To help build up a better picture of the distribution of the county's butterflies, you are encouraged to note down the butterflies you see and submit them to the county recorder.